 What is Racism?
-Racism is actually defined as a prejudiced belief of treating a human being in a different way than others depending on some unchangeable factor, such as their race, color tone, and ethnicity.
+Racism is actually defined as a prejudiced belief of treating a human being in a different way than others depending on some unchangeable factors, such as their race, color tone, and ethnicity.
 Racism is nothing but just hatred for other beings without any reason than race and color.

 Humans have been divided into different groups according to their ethnicities, and these groups are then treated on the basis of those characteristics.
-Although these groups were created just for the ease of human identification, these later led to unjust or prejudicial treatment of different categories of people on the grounds of race, age, or sex.
+Although these groups were created just for the ease of human identification, these later led to the unjust or prejudicial treatment of different categories of people on the grounds of race, age, or sex.

 As time passed, it was thought that as people advanced in understanding and education, the concept of racism may fade.
 But this was a misjudgment.
 Racism remained the same.
 To treat others poorly, to take advantage of groups of people, and to satiate their pride instead of expressing kindness, people allowed racism to become prevalent.

 People in the 21st century still treat others based on their skin color; people of lighter tones are prioritized over darker skin tones.
 Even education failed in delivering the dark side of racism of humans.
-Humans learned to fly, they landed on other planets, triumphed on the moon, but still fail to accept their fellow beings, those declared as their brothers and sisters according to the Bible.
-Created in the same way, humans forgot how they’re all all to each other, as creation of the same Creator, God.
+Humans learned to fly, landed on other planets, triumphed on the moon, but still fail to accept their fellow beings, those declared as their brothers and sisters according to the Bible.
+Created in the same way, humans forgot how they’re all to each other, as the creation of the same Creator, God.

 Religion and Education